ansys/pyfluent/doc/source/getting_started/installation.rst

 Fluent Installation
 -------------------

-To get maximum benefit from PyFluent, You must have a licensed copy of Ansys Fluent installed.
+To benefit fully from using PyFluent, you must have a licensed copy of Ansys Fluent installed.
 All versions of PyFluent support Fluent 2022 R2 and later.

 The Windows installation of Ansys Fluent automatically sets the required environment variables